 2. Controlling technology

-It is possible to silence our mobile or turn off some applications that usually distract us for the time we really need to focus on.
+It is possible to silence our mobile or turn off some applications to eliminate distractions for the time we really need to focus on.
 This can be done for 20 minutes at certain times of the day and then gradually be able to detach from the technology as a term of unnecessary distraction.

 3. Controlling our behaviour